JiJiU33C43I/UCI-Schedule-Assistant/UI design/README.md

 # UCI-Schedule-Assistant: UI Design & Prototype
 Welcome to the sub-page "UI Design & Prototype" of the UCI-Schedule-Assistant project.
 This is the page where you might upload your UI/UX prototype designs - a page full of brilliant ideas and inspirations that would eventually give rise to a successful UI for this project.

+**Note: Please do NOT upload the actual UI python CODE here.
+This subpage is just for UI design and prototyping.**

 ## General Information
 * #### Software used to produce UI Designs and prototypes: